marcotoronto/rdm-test/content/06-4_Share_Reuse_Preservation.md

 ## Data Repositories
 ### Why is a data repository important?
-A repository is a platform that allows researchers to store, share and manage their data in a secure and accessible way.
+A repository is a platform that allows researchers to store, deposit and manage their data in a secure and accessible way.
 Using a repository for data management can:

 •  assign a persistent, unique identifier to the data, such as a **Digital Object Identifier (DOI)**, which can be used to cite and link the data in publications and other platforms.